 The first Holy Eucharist each Sunday is a peaceful hour long spoken liturgy of Word and Sacrament for those drawn to contemplative silence.

-Christian Education – 10 AM (Now on Summer Break)
+Christian Education – 10:00 AM

 Late Service – 11:00 AM